Sigbog is an avid Level 40 "Pokémon GO" player and raider with lots of knowledge and experience to draw from.

 As a powerful Dragon type, Rayquaza sits pretty well on the raid charts and is a decent option against many opponents.
-However, he rarely sits in the top 3 slots so he's really just a good filler if you can't build a better team for any given raid.
+However, he rarely sits in the top three slots so he's really just a good filler if you can't build a better team for any given raid.

 Preparing for a Raid